 (10) Such, then, is mount Olympos and towards the north it is inhabited all around by the Bithynians and Mygdonians and Doliones, whereas the rest of it is occupied by Mysians and inhabitants of the newly acquired parts of Phrygia.
 Now the peoples round Kyzikos, from the Aisepos river to the Rhyndacus river and lake Daskylitis, are for the most part called Dolionians, whereas the peoples who live next after these as far as the country of the Myrleians are called Mygdonians.
 Above lake Daskylitis lies two other lakes, large ones, I mean lake Apolloniatis and lake Miletopolitis.
 Near lake Daskylitis is the city Daskyleion [Ergili, Turkey], and near lake Miletopolitis Miletopolis, and near the third lake “Apollonia on Rhyndakos,” as it is called.
 But at the present time most of these places belong to the Kyzikenians.

-(11) Kyzikos is an island in the Propontis [on what is now the modern Kapıdağ peninsula], being connected with the mainland by two bridges and it is not only most excellent in the fertility of its soil, but in size has a perimeter of about five hundred stadia.
+(11) Kyzikos is an island in the Propontis [on what is now the modern Kapıdağ peninsula], being connected with the mainland by two bridges and it is not only most excellent in the fertility of its soil, but in size has a perimeter of about five hundred stadium-lengths.
 It has a city of the same name near the bridges themselves, and two harbours that can be closed, and more than two hundred ship storage areas.
 One part of the city is on level ground and the other is near a mountain called “Arktonoros.”
 About this mountain lies another mountain, Dindymos.
-It rise into a single peak, and it has a temple of Dindymene, mother of the gods, which was founded by the Argonauts.
+It rises into a single peak, and it has a temple of Dindymene, mother of the gods, which was founded by the Argonauts.

 This city rivals the foremost of the cities of Asia in size, in beauty, and in its excellent administration of affairs both in peace and in war.
 Its decoration appears to be of a type similar to that of Rhodes, Massalia and ancient Carthage.
 Now I am omitting most details, but I may say that there are three directors who take care of the public buildings and the engines of war, and three who have charge of the treasure-houses, one of which contains arms and another engines of war and another grain.
 They prevent the grain from spoiling by mixing Chalkidic earth with it.
-They showed in the Mithridatic war the advantage resulting from this preparation of theirs, for when the king unexpectedly came over against them with one hundred and fifty thousand men and with a large cavalry [ca. 74 BCE].
-Mithridates took possession of the mountain opposite the city, the mountain called Adrasteia, and of the suburb.
+They showed in the Mithridatic war the advantage resulting from this preparation of theirs, for when the king unexpectedly came over against them with one hundred and fifty thousand men and with a large cavalry [ca. 74 BCE], Mithridates took possession of the mountain opposite the city, the mountain called Adrasteia, and of the suburb.
 Then, when Mithridates transferred his army to the neck of land above the city and was fighting them, not only on land, but also by sea with four hundred ships, the Kyzikenians held out against all attacks, and, by digging a counter-tunnel, all but captured the king alive in his own tunnel.
 But he forestalled this by taking precautions and by withdrawing outside his tunnel.
 Lucullus, the Roman general, was able, though late, to send an auxiliary force to the city by night.
 As a further aid to the Kyzikenians, famine struck that large army, a thing which the king did not foresee, because he suffered a great loss of men before he left the island.

 Now the Romans honoured the city and it is free to this day, and holds a large territory, not only that which it has held from ancient times, but also other territory presented to it by the Romans.
 For, of the Troad, they possess the parts around Zeleia on the far side of the Aisepos, as also the plain of Adrasteia, and, of lake Daskylitis, they possess some parts, while the Byzantians possess the others.
 In addition to Dolionis and Mygdonia they occupy a considerable territory extending as far as lake Miletopolitis and lake Apolloniatis itself.